-must be designed to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, and, in general, to protect investors and the public interest; and must not be designed to permit unfair discrimination between customers, issuers, brokers or dealers.
-FINRA also believes that the proposed rule change is consistent with the provisions of Section 15A(b)(5) of the Act, 32 which requires, among other things, that FINRA rules provide for the equitable allocation of reasonable dues, fees and other charges among members and issuers and other persons using any facility or system that FINRA operates or controls.
-FINRA further believes that the proposed rule change is consistent with Section 15A(b)(9) of the Act, which requires that FINRA rules not impose any burden on competition that is not necessary or appropriate in furtherance of the purpose of the Exchange Act.
-33 Section 15A(b)(2) of the Act also requires that FINRA be "so organized and [have] the capacity to be able to carry out the purposes" of the Act and "to comply, and . . . to enforce compliance by its members, and persons associated with its members," with the provisions of the Exchange Act.
-34 FINRA believes that this proposed rule change is consistent with the Act because it is designed to assist FINRA in meeting regulatory obligations pursuant to the Plan.
-In approving the Plan, the SEC noted that the Plan "is necessary and appropriate in the public interest, for the protection of investors and the maintenance of fair and orderly markets, to remove impediments to, and perfect the mechanism of a national market 32 15 U.S.C.
+As noted in Item 2 of this filing, FINRA has filed the proposed rule change for immediate effectiveness.
+The effective date and the implementation date will be the date of filing. (b) Statutory Basis FINRA believes that the proposed rule change is consistent with the provisions of Section 15A(b)(6) of the Act, 29 which requires, among other things, that FINRA rules must be designed to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, and, in general, to protect investors and the public interest; and must not be designed to permit unfair discrimination between customers, issuers, brokers or dealers.
+FINRA also believes that the proposed rule change is consistent with the provisions of Section 15A(b)(5) of the Act, 30 which requires, among other things, that FINRA rules provide for the equitable allocation of reasonable dues, fees and other charges among members and issuers and other persons using any facility or system that FINRA operates or controls.
+FINRA further believes that the proposed rule change is consistent with the provisions of Section 15A(b)(9) of the Act, 31 which requires that FINRA rules not impose any burden on competition that is not necessary or appropriate in furtherance of the purpose of the Exchange Act.
+Section 15A(b)(2) of the Act also requires that FINRA be "so organized and [have] the capacity to be able to carry out the purposes" of the Act and "to comply, and . . . to enforce compliance by its 29 15 U.S.C.
+78o-3(b)(6).

+30 15 U.S.C.
 78o-3(b)(5).

-33 15 U.S.C.
+31 15 U.S.C.
 78o-3(b)(9).

-34 See 15 U.S.C.
-780-3(b)(2).

-system, or is otherwise in furtherance of the purposes of the Act."35 To the extent that this proposed rule change implements a requirement that facilitates FINRA's achievement of its regulatory obligations under the Plan and applies specific requirements to FINRA members in this regard, FINRA believes that this proposed rule change furthers the objectives of the Plan, as identified by the SEC, and is therefore consistent with the Act.
-As discussed in detail in File No. SR-FINRA-2024-011, FINRA believes that the proposed fees paid by the CEBBs and CEBSs in connection with CAT Fee 2024-1 are reasonable, equitably allocated and not unfairly discriminatory.
-Prospective CAT Cost Recovery Fee 2024-1 would similarly allow FINRA substantially to recover costs related to CAT Fee 2024-1 from member CAT Executing Brokers in a fair and reasonable manner, as contemplated by the Exchange Act and consistent with the CAT Funding Model Approval Order.
-Proposed Prospective CAT Cost Recovery Fee 2024-1 would be charged to member CAT Executing Brokers in support of the maintenance of a consolidated audit trail for regulatory purposes.
-The proposed fees, therefore, are consistent with the Commission's view that regulatory fees be used for regulatory purposes.
-The proposed fees would not cover FINRA services unrelated to the CAT and would not result in any surplus to FINRA.36 Accordingly, FINRA believes that the proposed fees are reasonable, equitable and not unfairly discriminatory.
-35 CAT NMS Plan Approval Order, 81 FR 84696, 84697.
+members, and persons associated with its members," with the provisions of the Exchange Act.
+32 FINRA believes that this proposed rule change is consistent with the Act because it is designed to assist FINRA in meeting regulatory obligations pursuant to the Plan.
+In approving the Plan, the SEC noted that the Plan "is necessary and appropriate in the public interest, for the protection of investors and the maintenance of fair and orderly markets, to remove impediments to, and perfect the mechanism of a national market system, or is otherwise in furtherance of the purposes of the Act."33 To the extent that this proposed rule change implements a requirement that facilitates FINRA's achievement of its regulatory obligations under the Plan and applies specific requirements to FINRA members in this regard, FINRA believes that this proposed rule change furthers the objectives of the Plan, as identified by the SEC, and is therefore consistent with the Act.
+As discussed in detail in File No. SR-FINRA-2025-009, FINRA believes that the proposed fees paid by the CEBBs and CEBSs in connection with CAT Fee 2025-2 are reasonable, equitably allocated and not unfairly discriminatory.
+Prospective CAT Cost Recovery Fee 2025-2 would similarly allow FINRA to recover costs related to CAT Fee 2025-2 from member CAT Executing Brokers in a fair and reasonable manner, as contemplated by the Exchange Act and consistent with the CAT Funding Model Approval Order.
+32 See 15 U.S.C.
+78o-3(b)(2).

+33 CAT NMS Plan Approval Order, 81 FR 84696, 84697.